Robson Bambu

-Robson Alves de Barros (born 12 November 1997), known as Robson Bambu or just Robson, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Vasco da Gama, on loan from Ligue 1 club Nice.
+Robson Alves de Barros (born 12 November 1997), known as Robson Bambu or just Robson, is a Brazilian professional footballer who plays as a centre-back for Liga MX club Atlético San Luis.

 Club career

 Santos

 Born in São Vicente, São Paulo, Bambu joined Santos' youth setup in 2007 at the age of ten.
 On 4 August 2016, he extended his contract until November 2018.

 In January 2018, Bambu was promoted to the main squad by new manager Jair Ventura.
 He made his professional debut on 28 January, starting in a 1–1 Campeonato Paulista home draw against Ituano.

 Bambu made his Série A debut on 25 August 2018, coming on as a first-half substitute for injured Gustavo Henrique in a 2–0 home win against Bahia.
 Three days later he made his Copa Libertadores debut, replacing injured Lucas Veríssimo in a 0–0 home draw against Independiente.

 Athletico Paranaense

 On 21 November 2018, Bambu was announced at Athletico Paranaense for the 2019 season.